oron-mozes/ply/README.md

 ## Installation
 During installation you will be asked to enter your email address.

-...We do not use the email in any way other then registration in our system.
+We do not use the email in any way other then registration in our system.

-...We will send you slack notification and you can always change that by calling:
+We will send you slack notification and you can always change that by calling:
 ```
   $ply config
 ```